 Grades – 1st. through 6th.

-Registration Description: Levels 2 and 3 are for Grades 1st. through 6th. with at least 1 year of experience and/or graduated from Level 1.
-Wrestlers who participate in Levels 2 and 3 must possess the ability to focus and follow coaching instructions, while having the emotional and physical maturity needed for longer, more physically challenging practices, and/or full competition.
+Level Description: Levels 2, 3 and 4 are for Grades 1st. through 6th. with at least 1 year of experience and/or graduated from Level 1.
+Wrestlers who participate in Levels 2 thru 4 must possess the ability to focus and follow coaching instructions, while having the emotional and physical maturity needed for longer, more physically challenging practices, and/or full competition

 Changing the way wrestling is learned!